CM Search and Replace (CMSR) - Free Version Guide

 How to Use the Plugin

-The CM Search and Replace plugin allows you to easily replace texts and HTML in all types of posts and pages including theme and plugins generated content.
-Now you can search and replace changes while maintaining control of your WordPress database.
+The CM Search and Replace plugin allows you to easily replace text in all types of posts and pages, including theme and plugins generated content.

 Initial Plugin Installation